-- (a) Represents the average Total Compensation as reported in the Summary Compensation Table for the Reported NEOs in the indicated fiscal year. - (b) Represents the average aggregate grant date fair value of the option awards granted to the Reported NEOs during the indicated fiscal year, computed in accordance with FASB ASC Topic 718. - (c) Represents the average aggregate fair value as of the indicated fiscal year-end of the Reported NEOs' outstanding and unvested option awards granted during such fiscal year, computed in accordance with FASB ASC Topic 718. - (d) Represents the average aggregate change in fair value (measured from the prior fiscal year-end) during the indicated fiscal year of the outstanding and unvested option awards held by the Reported NEOs as of the last day of the indicated fiscal year, computed in accordance with FASB ASC Topic 718. - (e) Represents the average aggregate fair value at vesting of the option awards that were granted to the Reported NEOs and vested during the indicated fiscal year (of which there happened to be none for 2022 or 2023). - (f) Represents the average aggregate change in fair value, measured from the prior fiscal year-end to the vesting date, of each option award held by the Reported NEOs that was granted in a prior fiscal year and which vested during the indicated fiscal year, computed in accordance with FASB ASC Topic 718. - (g) Represents the average aggregate fair value as of the last day of the prior fiscal year of the Reported NEOs' option awards that were granted in a prior fiscal year and which failed to meet the applicable vesting conditions in the indicated fiscal year (of which there happened to be none for 2022 or 2023). - (5) Pursuant to Item 402(v) of Regulation S-K, this calculation assumes \$100 was invested in our common stock on March 31, 2021, the last day of our fiscal year 2021, using the closing stock price at the end of that day, and shows the value of such invested amount on each of March 31, 2022 and 2023.
+- (a) Represents the average Total Compensation as reported in the Summary Compensation Table for the Reported NEOs in the indicated fiscal year. - (b) Represents the average aggregate grant date fair value of the option awards granted to the Reported NEOs during the indicated fiscal year, computed in accordance with FASB ASC Topic 718. - (c) Represents the average aggregate fair value as of the indicated fiscal year-end of the Reported NEOs' outstanding and unvested option awards granted during such fiscal year, computed in accordance with FASB ASC Topic 718. - (d) Represents the average aggregate change in fair value (measured from the prior fiscal year-end) during the indicated fiscal year of the outstanding and unvested option awards held by the Reported NEOs as of the last day of the indicated fiscal year, computed in accordance with FASB ASC Topic 718. - (e) Represents the average aggregate fair value at vesting of the option awards that were granted to the Reported NEOs and vested during the indicated fiscal year (of which there were none for 2022, 2023, or 2024). - (f) Represents the average aggregate change in fair value, measured from the prior fiscal year-end to the vesting date, of each option award held by the Reported NEOs that was granted in a prior fiscal year and which vested during the indicated fiscal year, computed in accordance with FASB ASC Topic 718. - (g) Represents the average aggregate fair value as of the last day of the prior fiscal year of the Reported NEOs' option awards that were granted in a prior fiscal year and which failed to meet the applicable vesting conditions in the indicated fiscal year (of which there were none for 2022, 2023, or 2024). - (5) Pursuant to Item 402(v) of Regulation S-K, this calculation assumes \$100 was invested in our common stock on March 31, 2021, the last day of our fiscal year 2021, using the closing stock price at the end of that day.
 Historic stock price performance is not necessarily indicative of future stock price performance. - (6) The dollar amounts represent the amount of net income (loss) attributable to GSI Technology as reflected in our audited financial statements for the applicable fiscal year.